-In order to test the search tree pruning based on a breadth-first search canonical form, I extended the MoSS/MoFa implementation described in [3].
-In order to compare the two canonical forms discussed in this paper, I also implemented a search based on rightmost extensions and a corresponding test for a depth-first search canonical form (that is, basically the gSpan algorithm [14], with the exception of the minimal difference in the definition of the code word pointed out above).
+In order to test the pruning based on a breadth-first search canonical form, I extended the MoSS/MoFa implementation described in [3].
+In order to compare the two canonical forms discussed in this paper, I also implemented a search based on rightmost extensions and a corresponding test for a depth-first search canonical form (that is, basically the gSpan algorithm [14]).
 This was done in such a way that only the functions explicitly referring to the canonical form are exchanged (extension generation and comparison and canonical form check), so that on execution the two algorithms share a maximum of the program code.

-Figure 3 shows the results on the 1993 subset of the Index Chemicus (IC93) [9], Figure 4 the results on a data set consisting of 17 steroids.
+Figure 3 shows the results on the 1993 subset of the Index Chemicus (IC93) [9], Figure 4 shows the results on a data set consisting of 17 steroids.
 In all diagrams the grey solid line describes the results for a depth-first canonical form, the black solid line the results for a breadth-first canonical form.
 The diagram in the top left shows the number of generated and actually processed fragments (note that the latter, shown as a dashed grey line, is necessarily the same for both algorithms).
 The diagram in the top right shows the number of generated embeddings, the diagram in the bottom left the execution times.4